Inclusive UX designer, teacher, advocate

 At Georgia Tech, I co-taught an introductory inclusive design course with a focus on human abilities and researched ethical values behind technology creation practices.
 Listen to me discussing accessible and inclusive design with Dr. Carrie Bruce on the Georgia Tech HC-Hive podcast.

-California girl living in the South.
+Went from San Francisco to Atlanta and now on the way to Boston.
 I graduated from Connecticut College with a BA in computer science and a minor in studio art in 2018.
 I also have certification from Conn's Ammerman Center for Arts and Technology.
 I came to Georgia Tech in 2018 to pursue my M.S. in Human Computer Interaction once I realized that I didn't want to code all day.

 Food, tattoos, everything else